swarajbachu/deel-no-deel/README.md

-# Deal or No Deal - Elimination Game
+# Deal or No Deal: World ID Edition

-## Game Overview

 A multiplayer elimination game where players compete in pairs with suitcases containing either SAFE or ELIMINATE cards.
+Verify your humanity, compete for crypto rewards, and become the ultimate champion!

+## Why Play With Us?

+### Unique Features
+- **Sybil-Resistant Gaming**: World ID verification ensures each player is unique and human, preventing multi-accounting and maintaining fair play
+- **Crypto Rewards**: Win and withdraw your crypto prizes instantly - no delays, no complications
+- **Mini App Experience**: Quick to load, easy to play with our optimized mini app architecture
+- **Flexible Lobbies**: Create or join rooms with 2, 4, or 8 players - more players mean more rounds and bigger prizes!
+- **Secure & Transparent**: Every game action is verified and secured through World ID's proof of personhood protocol
+- **Fair Competition**: Everyone plays on equal terms - no bots, no duplicate accounts, just pure strategy and skill

-### Game Flow
+## Game Flow

-1. Room Creation & Joining
+### 1. Room Creation & Joining
 - Players can create or join rooms
-   - Each room requires exactly 8 players to start
+- Flexible room sizes: 2, 4, or 8 players
-   - Game starts automatically when 8 players join
+- Game starts automatically when room is full

-2. Round Structure
+### 2. Round Structure
-   - Players are randomly paired (4 pairs per round)
+- Players are randomly paired (up to 4 pairs per round)
 - Each pair plays the case game
 - Winners advance, losers are eliminated
 - New rounds start with remaining players
-   - Final round determines the winner
+- Final round determines the champion

-3. Case Game Rules
+### 3. Case Game Rules
 - One player is randomly assigned as case holder
 - Case holder declares case content (SAFE/ELIMINATE)
 - Non-holder decides to take or leave case

-   - Winner is determined by:
-     - If case is SAFE:
+## Win Conditions

+### SAFE Case Scenarios:
-       - Take decision: Case holder wins
+- Take Decision: Case holder wins
-       - Leave decision: Non-holder wins
+- Leave Decision: Non-holder wins

-     - If case is ELIMINATE:
+### ELIMINATE Case Scenarios:
-       - Take decision: Non-holder wins
+- Take Decision: Non-holder wins
-       - Leave decision: Case holder wins
+- Leave Decision: Case holder wins

-## Technical Architecture

-- Next.js 13+ with App Router
-- PostgreSQL with Drizzle ORM
-- WebSocket for real-time updates
+## How to Play

+1. **Join a Room**
+   - Enter a game room with your preferred player count
+   - Verify your humanity through World ID
-- WebRTC for peer-to-peer communication
+   - Wait for room to fill up

+2. **Face Your Opponent**
+   - Get paired randomly with another player
+   - Engage in an intense case showdown
+   - Use strategy and psychology to outmaneuver your opponent

+3. **Survive & Advance**
+   - Win your duel to advance to the next round
+   - Lose and you're eliminated
+   - Last player standing wins the crypto prize pool

 ## Setup Instructions